SkyKings-Guild/Guides/guides/mining.md

 mines.
 They award 400 XP compared to 100 XP as standard, so once you reach Crystal Hollows there really is no reason to do Dwarven Mines commissions.
 Use A Pickonimbus to mine the Gemstones and kill Yogs/Mine chests to get get Topaz - I'll get into equipment later.

+Best way of grinding Hotm Xp in increasing XP rate/hr are
+1. crystal Hollows Commisions (No Nucleus runs inculuded)
+2. Darven Commisions
+3. Cyrstal Hollows Commision ( with Nucleus runs )

+As you can tell doing nucleus runs while doing crystal hollows comms is the current best way to earn HOTM xp in game right now.
+Now I will discuss how to set up a lobby for crystal hollows commisions

+before setting up a lobby for comms you should do the following things
+1. try to select a low day counter lobby to eliminate the chances of getting lobby closed
+2. use wishing commpass in all regions to check whether the concerend structure is generated or not , sometimes important structure fails to generate.

+After checking those two steps you are ready to set up lobby , use bob-ombs to create tunnels connection various structures.

+### Powder Mining

+Powder is one of the major aspects of Skyblock's Mining proggresion.
+Powder can be gained in 3 ways in skyblock mining block like mithril and gemstone , Commisions and tresure chest mining.
+Current Best way to gain powder is tresures Chest mining.

+Tresure chest mining requires 2 main perks and 1 non-major perk .
+Main perks are Mole and Great explorer, you should priortise great explorer to max befor anything else.
+These 2 perks requiers HOTM 6 .
+The 3rd perk is Powder Buff but it requires HOTM 7.

+You only require around Mole 71 to max out the cabilities of Mole to spawn tresure chests.

+### Equipment

 Equipment, you'll want to start with any pick axe you can until you get to the Dwarven Mines once you're there you'll want the following.